Re-G3X/ml-agents/README.md

 | 1 | **MyBox** | `https://github.com/Deadcows/mybox.git#1.7.0` |
 | 2 | **Reorderable List** | `https://github.com/cfoulston/Unity-Reorderable-List.git#1.0.1` |
 | 3 | **Dialogue Module** | `https://github.com/FellowshipOfTheGame/DialogueModule.git#upm` |

+<sup>1</sup> The Main scene has to be loaded in the hierarchy when running the project, the ML-Agents-Env can be loaded alongside Main, but its not mandatory.